Why Homebrew Gluten Free?

 Gluten Free and Low Gluten Friendly Ingredients

-Note: Landing and product pages may include or refer to items that contain gluten.
+Note: Links to landing pages, searches and product pages contained in this post may include or refer to items that contain gluten.
 Always read descriptions and packaging and consult the manufacturer and your Doctor if in doubt.

-- Other Fermentables – Agave, Maple Syrup, Turbinado Sugar
+- Other Fermentables – Agave, Brown Rice Syrup, Maple Syrup, Turbinado Sugar – Amazon Searches

 - Amg-300L, Liquid Exo-Alpha Amylase – Amylase Enzyme.
 If you’re going to attempt an all grain gluten free brew using alternative malts, you may very well need some enzymatic assistance.

 Dry yeast is generally cultured on non grain substrates.
-For example Fermentis, manufacturer of US-05 says “All Fermentis dry brewing yeasts are grown on non grain substrates and as such are certified gluten free.”
-Read the FAQ to check and verify up to the minute info from Fermentis.
+For example Fermentis, manufacturer of US-05 says “We do not dose any Gluten in our products because in our factories the raw materials of our yeasts are Gluten Free.”
+Read their Q and A to check and verify up to the minute info from Fermentis.

 - Brooklyn Brew Shop’s Beer Making Book: 52 Seasonal Recipes for Small Batches – includes recipes for four gluten free beers

 - Great Taste Without Gluten April-May 2015 issue of Craft Beer & Brewing Magazine

 - The Gluten Free Home Brewing Handbook & Brewing Journal